-If you are someone who uses a shower every day to bath, then you would have a pretty decent idea about what shower head blocks are.
-The blockage of a showerhead is the phenomenon of reduced, irregular, or no release of water from the shower due to several reasons.
+If you are someone who uses a shower every day, then you would have a pretty decent idea about what showerhead clogs are.
+The Clogging of a showerhead is the phenomenon of reduced, irregular, or no release of water from the shower due to several reasons.

-Blocks are sometimes seen in taps as well.
-These blocks are predominantly observed in showers which are made of steel or other metals.
+These clogs are predominantly observed in showers that are made of steel or other metals.
 They happen usually due to the deposition of minerals inside the shower.
-There are few other reasons like the coverage by mildew or when something gets stuck inside the holes of the shower but they are all secondary reasons.
+There are a few other reasons like the coverage by mildew or when something gets stuck inside the holes of the shower but they are all secondary reasons.

-Shower blockages end up making people feel irritated and worried as most of the time they are unable to clean then.
-‘How do I remove this blockage’ is a constant question among them.
+Shower blockages end up making people feel irritated and worried as most of the time they are unable to clean them.
 I have been through the same problem and this article includes a set of solutions for this problem.

-What are the Different Types of Shower Head Blocks?
+What are the Different Types of Showerhead Clogs?

-Following are the main reasons for the blockage of showerheads:
+The following are the main reasons for the clogging of showerheads:

 - Continuous deposition of the minerals presents inside water in the taps due to constant usage.

 - Rusting of the shower due to the persistent moisture content in the bathroom.